mlewis-everley/OPR-house-rules/README.md

 | **Both 1's and 6's rolled**       | Which had the most results (1 or 6) and apply the rules above. |
 | **No/equal number of 1's or 6's** | This unit is staggered as usual.                               |

-*NOTE: If the unit has `tough` then they ignore the initial wounds as per the basic wounds rules*
+If a unit has `tough` then they now must roll a wound dice after every wound **BUT** they may re-roll a number of dice equal to their "tough" ability.
+For example, a unit with *tough (3)* may re-roll up to 3 of their wound dice.
+If they only have 1 wound, they can re-roll that dice 3 times.

 ## Reactions (Advanced)